2022 K.J.R. Wightman Award for Scholarship in Ethics

 The Royal College presents this award for scholarship in ethics for the best scholarly paper presented by a resident registered in a postgraduate program.
 The award is named for Dr. Keith J.R.
 Wightman, Sir John and Lady Eaton Chair of the Department of Medicine at the University of Toronto Medical School from 1960 to 1970.

 - Submissions must be an original unpublished work developed by a resident during their enrolment within a postgraduate program accredited by the Royal College, and completed within 24 months of end of their postgraduate program.

-- Scholarly papers on an issue in ethics or philosophy of medicine may qualify: papers arising from a clinical case, addressing ethical issues pertinent to the CanMEDS roles (medical expert, communicator, collaborator, leader, health advocate, scholar, professional) in any aspect relevant to the work of the Royal College are welcome.
+- Scholarly papers on an issue in ethics, equity or philosophy of medicine may qualify: papers arising from a clinical case, addressing ethical issues pertinent to the CanMEDS roles (medical expert, communicator, collaborator, leader, health advocate, scholar, professional) in any aspect relevant to the work of the Royal College are welcome.